stateandprove/opencre-sdk/README.md

 ### Change SDK settings

 The OpenCRE SDK settings are encapsulated within the `OpenCREConfig` dataclass.
-This dataclass provides default values for the `HOST_URL` and `API_PREFIX`, but you can easily modify them as needed.
+This dataclass provides default values for the `HOST_URL` and `API_PREFIX`, but you can modify them as needed.

 1. View current settings: